theforeman/foreman_datacenter/README.md

 You can either just create a device - then you have to create first Manufacturer, Device Type, Device Role, Platform; or you can import device from Puppet facts (this feature is still in development phase) - you just click **Devices** -> **Import from host** and then will search your host and click **Import to device**.
 Then you will get a page with additional information about the machine to be filled like location, position in rack, etc. Once device is created, you can list it in **Devices** section and when you click on this device, you can fill in additional information, e.g. connect its interfaces to a switch, etc.

+### Possible problem

+Sometimes you may encounter a problem that does not work dropdown select field(like this https://github.com/theforeman/foreman_datacenter/issues/12 or this https://github.com/theforeman/foreman_datacenter/issues/9)

+Please make assets precompilation manually.

+We are working on this problem

 ## Contributing

 Fork and send a Pull Request.
 Thanks!